 Free Emergency Contraception

-Tulane and Loyola students may walk into the pharmacy on the third floor of the Student Health Center and receive free emergency contraction during open business hours.
+Tulane and Loyola students may walk into the pharmacy in the Student Health Center and receive free emergency contraction during open business hours.
 Students are not required to have a health insurance plan nor do they need a prescription to access the emergency contraception.

 Free Safer Sex Supplies